-At December 31, 2021, the Company's estimate of the undiscounted cash flow required to settle its decommissioning obligations is approximately \$556 million (2020 - \$561 million), calculated using an inflation rate of 2% (2020 - 2%).
-The expected timing for settlement of the obligations is between 2022 and 2055, which reflects ongoing reclamation of areas of the Genesee Mine, the Company's plan to repower Genesee 1 and 2 to be off coal in 2023, the remaining decommissioning of the Southport and Roxboro facilities in 2022 and the anticipated useful lives of the different power generation facilities.
+At December 31, 2022, the Company's estimate of the undiscounted cash flow required to settle its decommissioning obligations is approximately \$595 million (2021 - \$556 million), calculated using an inflation rate of 2% (2021 - 2%).
+The expected timing for settlement of the obligations is between 2023 and 2058, which reflects ongoing reclamation of areas of the Genesee Mine, repowering Genesee 1 and 2 to be off-coal in 2023 and the anticipated useful lives of the different power generation facilities.